 I'm putting together monthly play activity schedules to make it easy for you to create a month of fun for your kids at home or in the classroom, every month of the year.
-The April activity calendar focuses on Easter, egg, nature and Earth Day themed ideas for toddlers, preschoolers and school kids.
+The April activity calendar focuses on egg, flower Earth Day and bird themed ideas for toddlers, preschoolers and school kids.
 The activities include a mix of art and craft, sensory, science and play ideas as well as books to read aloud during the month.

 Each activity is explained in detail below, including how you can extend or adjust the activity based on your child's age.
 You can also download our free interactive April activity calendar pdf with links to instructions for every activity to save for future reference.